miyako/wak-tutorial-2014-12-12/README.md

 But this is **WRONG**!!!

 In Wakanda, you can add a relatedEntities attribute to an extended class, but NOT a "relatedEntity" attribute, which needs to store the primary key of its related 1.
 In effect, it is a kind of a storage attribute.
-As such, the relatedEntity attribute must exist on the original class.
+As such, the relatedEntities attribute must exist on the original class.

 ![](https://github.com/miyako/wak-tutorial-2014-12-12/blob/master/images/OK.png)